IDB President Mauricio Claver-Carone: Latin America wants greater US involvement and consensus

 Role and plans for the IDB

 Pushing for a capital increase.
 Noting that the IDB does not have a climate facility, Claver-Carone said the climate emergency is a “great reason” to raise more capital—especially since this is also a priority of the incoming Biden administration.
-Since 2010, the IDB has not raised its $12 billion borrowing limit; Claver-Carone hopes to boost that to around $20 billion—a move that will require US congressional approval.
+Since 2010, the IDB has not raised its annual lending capacity of $11-12 billion; Claver-Carone hopes to boost that to around $20 billion—a move that will require the US Congress and the legislatures of other member states to contribute additional funds.
 “When you do a capital increase, you’re investing in an institution that is lending and you’re going to get your money back…There is no greater investment during this historic time of crisis than investing in the IDB…It’s consistent with the original intent of the IDB, and we now have an opportunity to do so in a bipartisan fashion,” he said, adding that “by 2025, when my term is over, if we can say ‘hey, we didn’t have another lost decade in Latin America,’ then guess what, we did something good.”

 Better branding.
 Claver-Carone said the bank, which in 2019 approved $11.3 billion in loans, will “take more risks” under his presidency than it has in the past.
 The key, he said, is “letting the people in the region…know what the IDB does for them, how it helps them…I think there’s been a stale branding of the IDB.
 They think about 20th-century big infrastructure projects, essentially a place that is composed of former government officials from throughout Latin America.
 But the IDB has such a dynamic team wanting to do so much more.”